TheThingsNetwork/docs/_content/network/account/index.md

 This guide will inform you about the [access](authentication.md) and [use](api.md) the Account Server API.

-The endpoint for The Things Network Account Servers is currently `https://preview.account.thethingsnetwork.org` but will change to `https://account.thethingsnetwork.org` once we go into production.
+The endpoint for The Things Network Account Servers is currently `https://account.thethingsnetwork.org`.